Jadams314/MidtermProject/README.md

 * noun
 (in ancient Greece) a public open space used for assemblies and markets.
-* Agora is a space for
+* Agora is a space for people to gather and buy/sell new or used goods.
 ---

 ## Technologies Used